mersihakaramustafic/blockchain-tracker/README.md

 2. Once the database is created, execute the following SQL scripts located in the "database setup queries" folder to create the necessary tables:
 - `create_table_biconomy_bundlers.sql`
 - `create_table_blockchain_tracker.sql`

+## Environment Variables

+To run this project locally, you will need to add the following environment variables to your .env file:

+`INFURA_API_KEY`

+`PSQL_CONNECTION_STRING`

+INFURA_API_KEY is generated on [infura.io](https://www.infura.io/).
+For the purpose of this project, I stored the environment variables in Github -> Settings -> Secrets and Variables, so Github Actions can be run.

 ## Run Locally